The growth of the infinite long-range percolation cluster: Introduction and results

-Note that only if $1< \underline{R_*} \leq \overline{R_*} < \infty$, the quantities $\underline{R_*}$ and $\overline{R_*}$, seem to be informative, because $R_* =1$ does not even contain information on whether an epidemic survives with positive probability or not.
-While, for $R_* = \infty$ the number of infected individuals will be immense within a few generations, and $R_*$ does not really tell anything about the asymptotic behaviour of the spread.
+Note that only if $1< \underline{R}{}_* \leq\overline{R}_* < \infty$ will the quantities $\underline{R}{}_*$ and $\overline{R}_*$ appear to be informative because $R_* =1$ does not even contain information concerning whether an epidemic survives with positive probability or not.
+Although, for $R_* = \infty$, the number of infected individuals will be immense within a few generations, $R_*$ does not really reveal anything about the asymptotic behavior of the spread.

 A real-life application of long-range percolation for the spread of epidemics can be found in \cite{Davi08}, where the spread of plague among great gerbils in Kazakhstan is modelled using techniques from (long-range) percolation theory.
-This present paper may be seen as the mathematical rigorous counterpart of the paper by Davis et al.
+The present paper may be seen as the mathematically rigorous counterpart of the paper by Davis et al. \cite{Davi08}.